timirgfleev/timirgfleev/README.md

 <!--
 **timirgfleev/timirgfleev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Man, I dont know if my resume is too big...((( I like to be as much short to introduce myself, but it's hard to do so on the internet...

 Here are some ideas to get you started: